 Google Translate is free translating software that has been developed by the American multinational technology company, Google.

-Google Translate has the ability to translate sentences, words, and, numbers to a variety of languages from all over the world.
+Google Translate has the ability to translate sentences, words, and, numbers into a variety of languages from all over the world.
 Currently, Google Translate can translate 103 languages from all over the world, however, more languages will be added to this software in the near future.

 “Did you know?
-As of May 2019, Google Translate serves over more than 500 million users per day.
+As of May 2019, Google Translate serves more than 500 million users per day.
 That’s almost equal to the entire population of Europe!”

 Google Translate offers mobile apps, a web interface, and, an Application Programming Interface that allows users and developers to build software applications and browser extensions.
 Google Translates mobile app can be downloaded on Android, IOS, and Windows for free.

 Google Translate was founded by Sergey Brin.
 He is the co-founder of Google.
 He got frustrated because the emails that he would receive in a foreign language would literally translate the sentences and it wouldn’t make sense.